Easy Stovetop Beef Stew

 Just type your email below and I’ll send it to you.
 And as a bonus you’ll get delicious new recipes from me!

-• Beef: Use stew beef for this recipe.
-It’s a tough cut of meat that becomes wonderfully tender and flavorful during the slow cook.
+• Beef: Use stew meat for this recipe.
+It’s a tough cut of meat that becomes tender and flavorful during the slow cook.
+You can also use a chuck roast and cut it into 1″ pieces.

-• Flour: To coat the beef and thicken the stew.
-You can use all-purpose flour, or a gluten-free blend if you have a wheat intolerance.
+• Flour: To coat the beef and create a flavorful crust on pieces of meat.
+It also helps to thicken the stew so you don’t have to make a slurry later.
+You can use all-purpose flour or a gluten-free blend if you have a wheat intolerance.

 • Broth: You can use either beef or vegetable stock in this recipe.